PriyasiShah1211/sql-project-hr-database/README.md

-ADVANCED SQL PORTFOLIO – HR DATABASE
+ADVANCED SQL PORTFOLIO â€“ HR DATABASE

 1. About Me
 Hi!
 I am Priyasi Shah, an aspiring SQL Developer / Data Analyst passionate about turning raw data into insights.
 This repository showcases my SQL practice project built using HR sample database.

 2. Database Used
-HR Database – employee, department, and job data.
+HR Database â€“ employee, department, and job data.
 It is a standard in-built database used to learn SQL.

 3. About This Project
 This project uses the HR sample database to demonstrate advanced SQL concepts from Analytical Queries to Performance Optimization and Automation.
-It simulates an HR department’s data analysis needs - including employee details, department structures, salaries, and job roles.
+It simulates an HR departmentâ€™s data analysis needs - including employee details, department structures, salaries, and job roles.

 4. Objectives
 	1. Analyse salary and job trends